SenteonLLC/senteonllc.github.io/version/latest/Alerts.md

 |  Endpoint Disabled  |  Indicates that a Senteon Agent has been disabled as well as providing which endpoint the Agent is on, who it was disabled by, and when it was disabled.  |
 |  Endpoint Re-Enabled  |  Indicates that a Senteon Agent has been re-enabled as well as providing which endpoint the Agent is on, who it was re-enabled by, and when it was re-enabled.  |
 |  Endpoint Reset  |  Indicates that a Senteon Agent has been reset  as well as providing which endpoint the Agent is on, who it was reset by, and when it was reset.  |

-# Configuration Drift Management

-Configuration drift is automatically fixed by Senteon when detected, but this setting can be changed in the managed account settings.
-The alternative options are to request IT team approval before correcting drift and not allowing correction at all.
-In the case that drift is set to be manually corrected, the option to do so will be provided on the alert relevant to the drifted control.
-Unless a specific situation calls for it, Senteon recommends allowing automatic drift enforcement and the creation of exception sets to account for changes where necessary.